how to manage your allergies

 Flaxseeds and flaxseed oil have more omega-3 than salmon!

-Now when it comes to Vitamin-D, fortified milk and margarine, fatty fish and eggs are the common sources, but when you’ve chosen a vegan lifestyle this is problematic.
-Once more you don’t need to worry, simply bring on the sun.
+Now when it comes to Vitamin-D, fortified milk and margarine, fatty fish and eggs are the common sources, but when you've chosen a vegan lifestyle this is problematic.
+Once more you don't need to worry, simply bring on the sun.
 There is a delicate balance to this as too much sun can be dangerous because your body does not absorb Vitamin-D unless you go out without sunscreen.
 When you are trying to get your sun vitamins, go with as little clothing as possible.
 The more exposed skin to suck in all those warm rays, the less time you need to spend in the sun.
 As a rule of thumb, you need to stay out for half the time it takes for your skin to change colors, pink or tan.
 Do this 2-3 times a week during the warm months.
-Your body actually stores Vitamin-D for use during the winter!If all of this sounds ridiculously complicated just to control your allergies, take a look at Veestro’s 21-Day Kickstart program.
+Your body actually stores Vitamin-D for use during the winter!If all of this sounds ridiculously complicated just to control your allergies, take a look at Veestro's meal choice.
 The right foods will be delivered to your door, no muss, no fuss.
-You can give your body 21 days of dedicated health and get the jump on this season’s allergies.